It is the sliding or displacement of one vertebra in comparison with another.

 Home remedies for spondylolisthesis are similar to those for low back pain and include ice, heat, and over-the-counter pain relievers, such as acetaminophen and anti-inflammatory medications.

 Epidural steroid injections, either interlaminar or transforaminal, performed under fluoroscopic guidance can help with severe radicular (leg) pain.
-To relieve the pain of the patient can inject lidocaine and steroids for a diagnostic study.
+To relieve the patient’s pain, you can inject lidocaine and steroids for a diagnostic study.

-For those whose symptoms do not improve with conservative treatment, surgery may be an option.
+Surgery may be an option for those whose symptoms do not improve with conservative treatment.

 Degenerative anterolisthesis with spinal stenosis is one of the most common indications for spine surgery (usually a laminectomy) among older adults.
 Both minimally invasive and open surgical techniques are used to treat anterolisthesis.

-This involves removing any scar tissue from the defect and placing some bone graft in the area followed by the placement of screws through the defect.
+This involves removing any scar tissue from the defect and placing some bone grafts in the area, followed by the placement of screws through the fault.

 There is an increased risk of nerve injury when moving the vertebra to the normal position.
-The results and recovery after surgery are improved with the rehabilitation of physical therapy.
+The results and recovery after surgery are improved with physical therapy rehabilitation.

-The surgeon may also recommend a spinal fusion made from the front of the spine at the same time.
+The surgeon may also recommend a spinal fusion made from the front of the spine simultaneously.